EOSIO/ual-reactjs-renderer/examples/README.md

-# UAL ReactJS Example App
+# Basic Example App for UAL with ReactJS

-This example demonstrates an implementation of the [Universal Authenticator Library React Renderer](https://github.com/EOSIO/universal-authenticator-library) in a simple EOS transfer DAPP.
-It uses the [UAL-Scatter](https://github.com/EOSIO/ual-scatter) and [UAL-Ledger](https://github.com/EOSIO/ual-ledger) authenticators.
+This example demonstrates an implementation of the [Universal Authenticator Library Renderer for ReactJS](https://github.com/EOSIO/universal-authenticator-library) in a simple EOS transfer DAPP.
+It uses the [UAL for Scatter Authenticator](https://github.com/EOSIO/ual-scatter) and [UAL for Ledger Authenticator](https://github.com/EOSIO/ual-ledger) authenticators.

 ## Setup
 ```